nextflow-io/nextflow/docs/config.md

 The `notification` scope allows you to define the automatic sending of a notification email message when the workflow execution terminates.

-`notification.binding`
+`notification.attributes`
-: An associative array modelling the variables in the template file.
+: A map object modelling the variables that can be used in the template file.

 `notification.enabled`
 : Enables the sending of a notification message when the workflow execution completes.